Zarox28/Activate/README.md

      ```bash
      ps aux | grep ActivateApp
      ```
-   - Note the PID of the `ActivateApp` process.
+   - Note the PID of the `Activate` process.

 3. **Kill the Process**:
    - Execute the following command to stop the app: